CodeFromAnywhere/ActionSchema/choices.md

 - In order to use serverless functions this project was made using Next.js.
 - In order to use the VSCode Monaco Editor, raw HTML + JS was used because Next.js doesn't easily support the Monaco Editor.

 This doesn't allow for easy code sharing.
-A more elegent solution would be desirable and would require some extra research.
+A more elegant solution would be desirable and would require some extra research.
 Potentially, we can use raw react (vite) and still allow for serverless apis with the api folder on vercel.
 Another approach could be to somehow build the HTML/JS from an environment where codesharing is allowed.

+# State is complex

+We use a weird combination of react state, `localStorage`, file system, `idb` and remote `redis` because we want to do as much as possible with the browser and we have multiple environments and configurations.

+The different keynames and places of storing data are documented in `state.ts`

 # Showing results from localStorage